tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 }
 ```

-If you're using the Sass/SCSS preprocessor you need to use the interpolation to make the class `!important`:
+Note that if you're using Sass/SCSS, you'll need to use Sass' interpolation feature to get this to work:

 ```scss
 .btn {